BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 ## How did we learn to make Fun games?
 First, we had to be good gamers!
 Let me tell you my story as a good gamer.
 When I was a child, I did not know how to make games, but when I was old enough I could play them.
-My parents bought me a NES and I played a lot of games from Duck Hunt to Super Mario.
+My parents bought me a NES and I played a lot of games from _Duck Hunt_ to _Super Mario Bros_.
 Eventually these games would get boring and I would play other games with my friends in real life.
 Children love to play social games with other children.

 When I grew older, I got harder games to play.
 My parents bought me a Nintendo 64.
-I liked to play super mario 64.
+I liked to play _Super Mario 64_.
 Mario on the N64 is much harder because you can control the camera in addition to the character.
 Since the games were harder, I would play them a lot in order to master them.
-On the outside, this was concerning to my parents because they thought I was addicted to the game.
-Once they saw my grades in school were excellent and that I played well with my friends in real life, they were no longer worried that I played too many games.
-When I did play too many games, I got time limits until I learned how to balance play with work.
+On the outside, this was concerning to my parents because they thought I was addicted to these games.
+Once they saw my grades in school were excellent and that I played well with my friends in real life, they were no longer overly worried that I played too many games.
+When I did play too many games, I would get time limits until I learned how to balance play with work.
 This entire process of growing up as a child was very Fun.

-Besides playing games, I also went to school.
 I went to a Jesuit Catholic school in Cleveland Ohio called _St.
 Ignatius High School_.
-I learned that Christianity was one formula/game for being a good gamer in the grand game we call life itself.
+I learned that Christianity was one formula for being a good gamer in the grand game we call life itself.
 Other religions are great too though!
 I really like Taoism.

 ## How did we become game developers?